A Fun 7-Day Outer Banks Itinerary

 Eat at Howard's Pub & Raw Bar

 Next, stop for a bite to eat at the renowned Howard's Pub.
-The restaurant is decorated with old license plates and other Americana.
+The restaurant is decorated with old license plates and other "Americana" items.

-I recommend sitting outside on their porch.
+It is recommended that you sit outside on the porch.
 It's screened in, so you don't have to worry about those pesky mosquitoes.
 What should you get from here?
 That's easy!
-Definitely the fried pickles and the fried chicken sandwich.
+It's definitely something like the fried pickles, which are a crowd favorite.

 Ocracoke Lighthouse

-End your day on Ocracoke by seeing the southernmost lighthouse in the Outer Banks.
-The Ocracoke Lighthouse stands at only 75 feet tall and isn't the typical lighthouse shape.
-Still, it is the oldest working lighthouse in North Carolina and the second oldest in the whole country!
+End your day on Ocracoke by seeing this lighthouse in the Outer Banks.
+The Ocracoke Lighthouse is about 75 feet tall and isn't in the typical lighthouse shape.
+Still, it is the oldest working lighthouse in North Carolina and the second-oldest in the country.

 The lighthouse was actually only used for less than twenty years.
-Over time, the channel that the lighthouse was providing light for had migrated, making it obsolete.
+Over time, the channel it provided light for migrated, making it obsolete.

-There are only three parking spots at the lighthouse, but don't worry!
-People don't stay at the lighthouse for a long time.
-Just do a quick lap around the block if you need to wait for a spot to open up.
+There are only a few parking spots at the lighthouse, but don't worry!
+People don't stay here long.
+If you need to wait for a place to open up, do a quick lap around the block.

 In Summary